ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

         A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook <playbooks>`.
-The Executor is something Ansible developers may talk about, but it's not really user land vocabulary.
+The Executor is something Ansible developers may talk about, but it is not really user land vocabulary.

     Facts